UPPMAX/programming_formalisms/docs/friday_intro.md

 ???- info "Learning objectives of 'Deployment'"

-    - understand the needs from the users and "installation" managers
+    - learners can mentalize the installation needs from the users perspective
-    - get overview of available tools for reporducibility and installations
+    - learners can evaluate different available tools for reproducibility and installations
-    - prepare for different users: local computer, Cluster
+    - learners can prepare for different users: local computer, Cluster

 - [Deploy](deployment/deploy.md)

 ???- info "Learning objectives of 'Final documentation'"

-    - finalize the documentation of the project
+    - learners can finalize the documentation of the project

 - [Documentation](deployment/documentation.md)